mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 <img src="{{  site.baseurl  }}/images/statistics/arima/spy_500.png">
 <span style="font-size: 12px"><i>S&P 500 daily prices over the last five years, an example of a highly-studied time series.
 Screenshot from Google Finance.</i></span>

 To summarize a time series and predict its future, we need to model the relationship the values in the time series have with one another.
-Does today tend to be similar to yesterday?
-How about this time last week, or last year?
-How much do factors outside the time series play a role?
+Does today tend to be similar to yesterday, a week ago, or last year?
+How much do factors outside the time series, such as noise or _other_ time series, play a role?

 To answer these questions, we'll start with the most basic forecasting model and iterate towards a full autoregressive integrated moving average (ARIMA) model.
 We'll then take it a step further to include [_seasonal_](https://otexts.com/fpp2/seasonal-arima.html) and [_exogeneous_](https://www.statisticshowto.com/endogenous-variable/) variables, expanding into a [SARIMAX](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) model.